celestiaorg/docs/developers/prompt-scavenger.md

 celestia light start --core.ip $CORE_IP --p2p.network $NETWORK --gateway.deprecated-endpoints --gateway --gateway.addr 127.0.0.1 --gateway.port 26659 --keyring.accname $KEYNAME
 ```

+Connecting to a public core endpoint with `--core.ip string`
+provides the light node with access to state queries (reading balances, submitting
+transactions, and other state-related queries).

 :::tip
 The `--core.ip` gRPC port defaults to 9090,
 so if you do not specify it in the command